influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/table/fill.md

 ---

 The `table.fill()` function adds a single row to empty tables in a stream of tables.
-Columns in the group key are filled with the column value defined in the group key.
+Columns that are in the group key are filled with the column value defined in the group key.
 Columns not in the group key are filled with a null value.

 ```js